oyvholm/utils/Lib/std/c/README.md

 Open all files in the subtree in your favourite editor defined in `EDITOR`.

+### make asm

+Generate assembly code for all `.c` files.
+On many Unix-like systems, the assembly files are stored with a `.s` extension.

 ### make gcov

 Generate test coverage with `gcov`(1).
 Should be as close to 100% as